s-JoL/Open-Llama/README_en.md

 3. Unify the pre-training and instruction fine-tuning training entry to train_lm.py
 4. Provide more convenient configuration, see configs/pretrain_config.yaml
 5. Provide functionality to continue pre-training based on other pre-trained models and supplementing vocabulary
+6. Resuming training from a checkpoint is supported, including loading optimizer parameters/learning rate and skipping duplicate data

 [2023.4.16] Release v1.0